 Other activities or projects are a little trickier to add to the work experience section, so it’s important to include the appropriate information.
 Start with the project name, the company or who the activity was completed for and the date of the project.
 Use the list of bullets to describe the project and the role you played.
 As with other paid employment, quantifiable information stands out more than generalized statements.

 Begin by making a master list of your activities and projects.
 Now choose those that fit in with the job you’re applying for.
 You’ll go back to the master list to make it easier to find what you need when applying to other positions.
-Get inspired with more ideas by looking at resume samples that focus on projects and other types of experience.
+Get inspired with more ideas by looking at resume samples like the one below that focus on projects and other types of experience.

 The skills section lets you showcase the abilities that make you a perfect match for the job.
 When considering skills for your resume, only include those hard and soft skills that are relevant to the job position you’re applying for.
 The posted ad will most likely let you know at least some of the skills that the company is seeking in an applicant, so you can start with those.
 If there’s not enough information, look at similar job ads from other companies to fill in the gaps.
 Better yet, call the company and ask directly.
 Who knows?
 You may speak with the job recruiter, making a solid first impression through your initiative to do a little sleuth work.

-Typically, six to 10 skills are sufficient.
-Just make sure you list the skills that you have that fit the job posting, but only include skills that you actually have.
-For example, if the job ad states that you must be proficient in Jira, don’t include this if you’ve only dabbled in it.
+Only include skills you actually have.
+For example, if the job ad states you must be proficient in Jira, don’t include this if you’ve only dabbled in it.
 You may have to complete a skills test as a part of the interview process, or you could be fired if you’re found out.